The Pirates of Penzance

 Performances: the brand new Foster Theater; 5444 SE Foster Road, Portland

-Rehearsals: PDC HQ @ St David of Wales church Parish Hall and basement classroom; 2800 SE Harrison St, Portland + Foster Theater (plus possibly one other SE location).
+Rehearsal locations: PDC HQ @ St David of Wales church Parish Hall and basement classroom; 2800 SE Harrison St, Portland and Genesis Project 3132 SE 67th Ave

 AUDITION INFO